pretix/pretix/doc/development/setup.rst

 Working with the documentation
 ------------------------------
 First, you should install the requirements necessary for building the documentation.
-Make sure you have your virtual python enviroment activated (see above).
+Make sure you have your virtual python environment activated (see above).
 Then, install the packages by executing::

     cd doc/